MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Gets an user data and profile configuration item.

 ### [Get-CMUserDeviceAffinity](Get-CMUserDeviceAffinity.md)
-Gets a Configuration Manager user's device affinities.
+Get the relationships between a device and its primary users.

 ### [Get-CMUserDeviceAffinityRequest](Get-CMUserDeviceAffinityRequest.md)
 Gets a request for user device affinity in Configuration Manager.